Ronny199/alx-system_engineering-devops/0x01-shell_permissions/README.md

- allow execution permission to owner and group, read only permission to users
+granting execution permission to all subdirectories of the current directory to the owner, group and all users